fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Clear the cache for the current request
+  Clear the cache of the current request

 #### onFetchResponse